GoodFaithParadigm8/constitution/index.md

 	- The only society members authorized to use their signature for society business are as follows (except as noted elsewhere in the Constitution):
 		- A. Checks drawn upon the funds of the society shall require the signature of the Treasurer and/or the President or the Vice-President.
 		- B. Withdrawal of any other society funds from repository shall require two (2) signatures: Treasurer and the President or Vice-President.
-		- C. Any document committing the society to, a plan of action requires two (2) signatures, a member of the society with temporary authoriza-tion of the Board of Directors and the President or Vice-President.
+		- C. Any document committing the society to, a plan of action requires two (2) signatures, a member of the society with temporary authorization of the Board of Directors and the President or Vice-President.
 		- D. Signing society members shall not be related by marriage, blood or cohabitation.

 ## ARTICLE 10
 ### SECTION 10.1
 -  Affiliations
-	- The [SOCIETY INITIALS] may enter into any affiliation with approval of the general membership.
+	- The GFP may enter into any affiliation with approval of the general membership.

 ## ARTICLE 11
 ### SECTION 11.1